aurelius-in/RainRef/README.md

   <img src="rr-white-trans.png" alt="RR White Transparent" height="80">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   <img src="rr-black-trans.png" alt="RR Black Transparent" height="80">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 </p>
+# RainRef

-**Tagline:** The Bridge from real user problems to safe fixes and clear product signals.
+**Tagline:** The Ref for real user problems: cited answers, safe actions, and clear product signals.

 RainRef is a standalone app that connects your support tools, chats, emails, and issue trackers to safe fixes and clean product signals.
 It helps your team answer customers with citations, run only approved actions, and send structured signals to your roadmap tools or to RainScout.